odoo/owl/README.md

-**Warning!**

-This is currently a proof of concept, definitely not a production-ready codebase.
-We hope to use it in the Odoo web client soon.

----

 # 🦉 Odoo Web Lab 🦉

 ## Overview

-Odoo Web Lab (OWL) is a project to collect some useful, reusable, well designed building block for building web applications.
+Odoo Web Lab (OWL) is a project to collect some useful, reusable, (hopefully) well designed building blocks for building web applications.

 However, since this is the basis for the Odoo web client, we will not hesitate to design the code here to better match the Odoo architecture/design principles.

+This project is also a playground to experiment with some ideas related to web technologies.

 Currently, this repository contains:

-- some utility functions/classes
+1. **core**

    - an implementation/extension of the QWeb template engine that outputs a virtual dom (using the snabbdom library)
    - a Component class, which uses the QWeb engine as its underlying rendering mechanism.
 The component class is designed to be declarative, with asynchronous rendering.
+   - some utility functions/classes

+2. **extras**
+   - a Store class and a connect function, to help manage the state of an application (like react-redux)
+   - a Registry: this is a simple key/store mapping

 In the future, this repository may includes other features.
-Here are some possible
+Here are some
 ideas:

 - a (frontend) router could be included.
-- a store base class (as in the flux/redux architecture)
+- basic infrastructure code for web views (form/list/kanban)
+- a mechanism to aggregate/query/dispatch rpcs (a little bit like graphql)

 Note: the code is written in typescript.
 This does not mean that the main web client will ever be converted to typescript (even though I would really like it).

+---

+**Warning!**

+This is currently a proof of concept, not yet production-ready.

 ## Main scripts